Alexkeny/introduction-to-github/PROFILE.md

 Welcome to my GitHub profile!

 Copy this one using git clone thru command line.

 This commit is to check how git workds from VS code.
+Create new branch to check VS code functionality.